fVargasg/tracking-project-client/README.md

 A web site to manage projects online.

-- `This was my second project at General Assembly boot camp and consists of developing a client app to consume an api develped with Ruby on Rails.`
+- `This was my second project at General Assembly boot camp and consists of developing a client app to consume an api developed with Ruby on Rails.`

 ## Links